You can put the following things in your recycling bin:

 From November 2011 the recycling bin can also take other rigid plastic items like kitchen storage containers and plastic toys, as well as steel pots and pans.

-Remember: If you can bend it or scrunch it (like plastic from a biscuit tray, plastic bags or cling film) then it must go into your garbage bin.
+Remember: If you can bend it or scrunch it (like plastic bags or cling film) then it must go into your garbage bin.
 Visit Household garbage.

 To order a free 'Recycle Right' fridge magnet, which tells you what can and can't be recycled, call us on 03 9658 9658.